 Otherwise, businesses wanting to dispose of electronics must follow hazardous waste regulations unless they prove through Knowledge of Process (KOP) or testing that the electronic equipment is not hazardous.
 KOP means the business has data or other information from the manufacturer that the components will not be hazardous if properly disposed.
 Keep all records.

 If a business decides to recycle, there are a variety of companies that provide recycling of unwanted electronic equipment.
-(Visit DHEC's Center for Sustainability's Web Page and click on "Access the Sustainability Index Search.")
+(See the S.C.
+Smart Business Recycling Program's "Green Resources Index" for a list of these businesses.)

 When selecting a recycler, ask these questions:

 Improperly managed electronics can be a business liability.
 If a business chooses a collector/recycler who improperly manages or disposes of electronics, the business (the generator of the waste) may be liable for cleanup.
 According to state and federal regulations, hazardous waste generators are responsible for final disposition of hazardous waste.
 Businesses should give as much thought to the selection of a collector/recycler of electronics waste as they would give to any other hazardous waste collector or recycler.

 For information on applicable hazardous waste regulations, call DHEC’s Division of Compliance and Enforcement at 803-898-0456.

 The Electronic Product Environmental Assessment Tool (EPEAT) is a system to help evaluate, compare and select desktop computers, notebooks, monitors, printers, televisions and other electronic equipment based on their environmental attributes.

 EPEAT evaluates electronic products in relation to 51 environmental criteria – 23 required criteria and 28 optional criteria.
 Products are ranked according to three tiers of environmental performance – Bronze, Silver and Gold.
 All registered products must meet the required criteria.
 Manufacturers may achieve a higher EPEAT rating for products by meeting the optional criteria.